 - Development of a new course

-Any instructor (full-time or part-time), postdoc, or graduate student at WVU can request Peer Support regardless of the teaching delivery modality (face-to-face, blended, online).
+Any instructor (full-time or part-time), postdoc, or graduate teaching assistant at WVU can request Peer Support regardless of the teaching delivery modality (face-to-face, blended, online).
 This is a free service provided through the Teaching and Learning Commons (TLC) to the WVU teaching community.

 After you request Peer Support, a Peer Support Associate will be matched with you based on your needs.
 You and your peer will meet to discuss on what you want to focus during your work together.
 The two of you will discuss options and mutually determine the best approach to support your needs.